kizzjs/kizz/README.md

 ## Status

 Still coding.
-The alpha version may come in this summer.
+The alpha version may come out this summer.

-## Plugins

-- helloworld (will fetch from npm)

-- plugins/helloworld (will install from local)

 ## Features